15 Best Upcoming Space Horror Video Games We Can’t Wait To Play - Gameranx

 Release Date: 2023

-Stormgate is an upcoming real-time strategy game for PC and is set in a post-apocalyptic sci-fi-inspired future where humanity is locked in an ongoing battle with an invading alien species.
+Stormgate is an upcoming real-time strategy game for PC set in a post-apocalyptic sci-fi-inspired future where humanity is locked in an ongoing battle with an invading alien species.
 Despite the near-extinction of the human race, brave heroes continue to fight back against the onslaught of these demonic alien forces, and players will be able to step into these heroes’ shoes (along with the 20-foot mechs they can control) in order to save the world.
 The game will cater well to fans of the RTS genre and will feature story-driven campaign missions for solo and co-op play, as well as fully-integrated competitive modes for esports and the ability to create custom games in a creative mode.
+An open beta is planned for 2023.

 #14 Xenoids